 Based on Google Auto suggestion,

-With one of the most accurate data on the market and the latest up-to-date google algorithm adoptions, SEMrush is my best tool off this list.
+With one of the most accurate data on the market and the latest up-to-date google algorithm adoptions, SEMrush is my best keyword research tool off this list.
+Semrush boasts of over 20 Billion keywords in its database.

 - Competitor Analysis